Senior Speakers Program 2017-2018

-- Senior Speakers who have not completed their text by their due date (ALWAYS at least three weeks prior to speech delivery date) may not be able to postpone to a later date.
+- Senior Speakers who have not completed their speech text at least two weeks prior to speech delivery date may not be able to postpone to a later date.

 Initial training and Commitment:

-- The Senior Speakers program is a year-long commitment.
+- The Senior Speakers program (SSP) is a year-long commitment.

-- Soon after being accepted into the program, candidates will meet to learn more about the mechanics of writing and delivering a speech.
+- Once accepted into the SSP, candidates will meet for training regularly to learn about the mechanics of writing and delivering a speech.

-- Candidates will also learn more about the different types of presentations, audiences, and venues, and how those considerations will affect the types of speeches they will give.
+- Candidates will learn about different types of presentations, audiences, and venues, and how those considerations affect the types of speeches they will give.

 - Following this process, students will determine their speech delivery date directly with Mr. Binder.

-- Before each speech date, the candidate group will gather to listen and give the speaker their feedback.
-All candidates are expected to attend these group meetings and support their fellow candidates.
+- Before each speech date, all of the members of the SSP will gather to listen and give the speaker their feedback.
+All members are expected to attend these group meetings and support their fellow candidates.

-- Each candidate will meet with Rev. Kochenburger to refine and practice their final speech at least two weeks prior to their scheduled speech date.
+- Each candidate will meet with Rev. Kochenburger to refine their final speech at least one week prior to their scheduled speech delivery date.